“It’s like being in love, discovering your best friend.”

 A beautiful story of friendship and war that creates a powerful and flawless audiobook.

-Shaking my head at the New York Times Review that said this book will appeal more to adults than teens.
-Mostly because of the original cover and because teens won't get all the historical references.
-Which makes no sense to me because even I (a college educated "adult") didn't get a lot of the references.
+Shaking my head at the New York Times Review that said this book will appeal more to adults than teens because of the original cover and because teens won’t get all the historical references.
+This makes no sense to me because even I (a college-educated “adult”) didn’t get a lot of the references, but I still enjoyed the book.

-Also, I personally think this book will resonate more with teens than other WWII books like Slaughterhouse-5 or Night.
-Not that these books are flawless.
+Also, I personally think this book will resonate more with teens than other WWII novels schools typically require since the characters are young adults.